 Examples: Playing the winking game; viewing ASL films; attending local Deaf sport events. - Students interact in a culturally appropriate manner with Deaf people of various backgrounds in a variety of contexts.
-Examples: Welcoming guest speakers; participating in field trips; interacting with community members at Deaf events. - Students analyze and reflect on expressive products of Deaf culture, such as stories, poetry, art, and literature, and explore the ways these products depict the lifestyles and perspectives of Deaf people.
+Examples: Welcoming guest speakers; participating in field trips; interacting with community members at Deaf events. - Students analyze and reflect on expressive products of Deaf culture, such as stories, poetry, art, and literature, and explore the ways these products depict the lifestyles and the diverse perspectives of Deaf people.

-Examples: Analyzing Betty Miller's Ameslan Prohibited; viewing Birds of A Different Feather; critically examining poetry by Ella Mae Lentz and Debbie Rennie.

-- Students identify and analyze films, commercials or documentaries about Deaf people and evaluate the cultural patterns and social behaviors they demonstrate.
-Examples: Analyzing misrepresentations of Deaf people and Deaf culture in historical and contemporary films; identifying distinctive viewpoints unique to Deaf culture; comparing materials produced by Deaf and hearing individuals. - Students expand their knowledge of the private and public life of Deaf people as they view and interpret authentic materials.
+Examples: Analyzing Betty Miller's Ameslan Prohibited; viewing Bird of A Different Feather; - critically examining works by Evon Black, Debbie Rennie, and Ella Mae Lentz. - Students employ critical thinking in identifying and analyzing films, commercials or documentaries about Deaf people and evaluate the cultural patterns and social behaviors they demonstrate. - Examples: Analyzing misrepresentations of Deaf people and Deaf culture in historical and contemporary films; identifying distinctive viewpoints unique to Deaf culture; comparing materials produced by Deaf and hearing individuals.

+• Students expand their knowledge of the private and public life of Deaf people as they view and interpret authentic materials.

 Examples: Viewing personal ASL vlogs; analyzing position and advocacy statements presented in ASL; reading Deaf magazines and newspapers.

 - Students demonstrate understanding of the "unwritten rules" of Deaf cultural behaviors.
 Examples: Respecting the cultural norms of politeness, including signing when around Deaf people; understanding the value of providing additional information and examples when making a point; engaging in small talk before beginning more serious discussion. - Students study and participate appropriately in discussions with native signers about literary, social, economic, and political topics.
-Examples: Discussing how audism and linguicism may be encountered in daily life; analyzing opposing perspectives on controversial topics; discussing different forms of institutionalized oppression and discrimination. - Students analyze themes of oppression and empowerment in products of Deaf culture such as stories, poetry, art, and literature and how they reflect the experiences and perspectives of Deaf people.
-Examples: Analyzing the Eyeth story; examining the influence of the Deaf President Now movement on cultural products; critically examining Deaf or ASL films such as Children of a Lesser God. - Students analyze patterns of ASL use and linguistic expressions used by Deaf people and analyze the context and historical usage of some of these expressions to identify Deaf people's thoughts and perspectives.
+Examples: Discussing how audism and linguicism may be encountered in daily life; analyzing opposing perspectives on controversial topics; discussing different forms of institutionalized oppression and discrimination. - Students analyze themes of oppression and empowerment in products of Deaf culture such as stories, poetry, art, and literature and how they reflect the experiences and perspectives of Deaf people. - Examples: Analyzing the Eyeth story; examining the influence of the Deaf President Now movement on cultural products; critically examining Deaf or ASL films such as Children of a Lesser God. - Students analyze patterns of ASL use and linguistic expressions used by Deaf people and analyze the context and historical usage of some of these expressions to identify Deaf people's thoughts and perspectives (e.g. Fig. 1 and Fig. 2).